 The term $\propto Y_{\alpha \beta}$~\eqref{coherentcop} describes \textit{coherent} qubit-qubit interactions that conserve the number of excitations, while the term $\propto X_{\alpha \beta}$~\eqref{decoherentcop} represents the generator of the \textit{incoherent dynamics}.
-Generally, incoherent processes have a \textit{collective} character encoded in the off-diagonal elements of $X$ (i.e., for $\alpha \neq \beta$), which are known to generate cooperative dynamics and entanglement at light-matter interfaces~\cite{diehl2008quantum,PhysRevX.7.031024,verstraete2009quantum}.
-Furthermore, these terms encode nonlocal temporal and spatial correlations that conventional quantum sensing schemes, in which solid-state spin defects are operated as single-qubit sensing devices~\footnote{Even when two NV centers have been recently used to probe spatiotemporal correlations of a classical signal, they were operated essentially as two independent qubit sensors~\cite{rovny2022nanoscale}}, can not access.
-For an isolated quantum spin, the second term on the right-hand side of Eq.~(\ref{master:linb}) reduces to the \textit{single-qubit} relaxation and dephasing rates routinely measured in quantum sensing experiments~\cite{casola2018probing}.
+For an isolated quantum spin, i.e., $\alpha=\beta$, the terms on the right-hand side of Eq.~(\ref{master:linb}) reduce to the \textit{single-qubit} relaxation and dephasing rates routinely measured in quantum sensing experiments~\cite{casola2018probing}.
+Incoherent processes also have a \textit{collective} character encoded in the off-diagonal elements of $X$ (i.e., for $\alpha \neq \beta$), i.e., the noise cross-correlations invisible to single-qubit sensors that are known to generate cooperative dynamics and entanglement in light-matter interfaces~\cite{diehl2008quantum,asenjo2017exponential,verstraete2009quantum}.

-The formalism we have introduced here is rather general and can be applied to any solid-state reservoir whose fluctuating spin, pseudospin or charge degrees of freedom generate magnetic fields~\cite{zhang2022flavors}.
-In this work, we focus on a qubit array interacting via long-range dipole-dipole interactions with a magnetically ordered bath, as shown in Fig.~\ref{Fig1}.
+The formalism we have introduced here is rather general as it is applicable to any bath whose fluctuating spin, pseudospin or charge degrees of freedom generate magnetic fields.
+In the following, we focus on a qubit array interacting via long-range dipole-dipole interactions with a magnetically ordered bath, as shown in Fig.~\ref{Fig1}(a).
 Fluctuations of the spin density $\mathbf{s}_\mathbf{r}$ of the magnetic bath generate a stray field

-where $\gamma$ is the gyromagnetic ratio and $\mathcal{D}_{\mathbf{r}_\alpha,\mathbf{r}}$ is the tensorial Green’s function of the magnetic dipolar field, which can be obtained as solutions of the Maxwell's equations in the magnetostatic limit~\cite{guslienko2011magnetostatic}.
-Using Eq.~\eqref{3dmagnetic} the greater (lesser) Green’s functions in Eqs.~\eqref{coherentcop} and~\eqref{decoherentcop} can be written as
+where $\mathcal{D}_{\mathbf{r}_\alpha,\mathbf{r}}$ is the tensorial Green’s function of the magnetic dipolar field, which can be obtained as solutions of the Maxwell's equations in the magnetostatic limit~\cite{guslienko2011magnetostatic}.
+Using Eq.~\eqref{3dmagnetic}, the greater (lesser) Green’s functions in Eqs.~\eqref{coherentcop} and~\eqref{decoherentcop} can be written as

-with $\mu,\nu=\pm,z$, and the repeated indices represent the Einstein summation.
+with $\mu,\nu=\pm,z$, and where the repeated indices represent the Einstein summation.
 In the following, we discuss how symmetries that are relevant to common experimental realizations of the proposed setup allow to simplify the form of the master equation~\eqref{densitymatrix}.